 - a police investigation

-may be suspended or partially suspended by the Vice-Chancellor or his/her nominee pending the Committee of Enquiry meeting or the criminal trial or the student’s medical assessment (see 4.9 above).
+may be suspended or partially suspended by the Vice-Chancellor or their nominee pending the Committee of Enquiry meeting or the criminal trial or the student’s medical assessment (see 4.9 above).

 a) Suspension involves a total restriction on attendance at, or access to, the University facilities, the course (to include student placements) and participation on any University activities.
 It may also include a requirement that the student have no contact of any kind with a named person or persons.
 Suspension will be used only where partial suspension from specified activities or facilities is deemed to be inadequate.